kailash-manasarovar/statement/docs/timeline/2021/december.md

 - On December 8th, however, a very significant day for me spiritually, while I was in Dénia, an apartment came up for rent which was perfect; too good to be true even.
 - Carrer Furs 15, Bloque 1 Escalera 2 Piso 3 Apartamento 17, Dénia 03700 Alicante.
 - I contacted the landlady, Beatriz Garcia Morales, and signed the agreement.
+- Beatriz and her husband run a local architects company: [QB arquitectos](https://qbarquitectos.com/).
+- The landlady, Beatriz, was angry with me, and disagreeable.
+- She barked at me when I said; *I hope I'm not going to regret this*, as I signed the lease, having reservations based on her demeanor.
-- The landlady, Beatriz, was angry and disagreeable.
-Hackers recently mentioned her grumpy demeanor online to me over the summer in 2024.
+- Hackers recently mentioned her grumpy demeanor online to me over the summer in 2024 in a, as usual, derogatory manner.
+- Was she angry about having to essentially be involved in murdering a woman?
+Had it happened before in her apartment?
+What happened to the previous tenant, the nurse, she was constantly talking about?
+Are all the properties her company is involved with fitted with high-res spy-cam systems streaming directly to porn-networks?
 - I signed the [rental contract](../../content/documents/contracto/rental-contract.pdf) and moved in on December 15th.

 ### Death clause